-Both FTPS (formerly known as FTP over TLS/SSL) and SFTP (technically named the SSH2 File Transfer Protocol) are considered secure file transfer protocols.
-Despite their similar names, however, these protocols operate in very different ways that make each one better suited for different use cases and environments.
+FTPS (formerly known as FTP over TLS/SSL) and SFTP (technically named the SSH2 File Transfer Protocol) are considered secure file transfer protocols.
+Despite their similar names, however, these protocols operate in very different ways, making each one better suited for different use cases and environments.

 In this post, we’ll take a deep dive into the differences between FTPS and SFTP to help you understand which secure file sharing protocol is best for your situation.

 Below, we’ve summarized the primary differences between FTPS and SFTP:

 |Security||Server authentication is verified using a public key infrastructure.
 Client authentication can also be performed using usernames and passwords or client certificate verification.||Server authentication is typically achieved by securely distributing the server’s public key to clients beforehand.
 Clients can be authenticated using usernames and passwords or public key authentication.|

 |Adoption||Most commonly used, primarily due to its ubiquitous legacy||More common in more recent devices and software|

 |Connections Required||At least 2: one port to issue commands and a separate data port for each directory listing or file transfer||Only 1 is required (commands and data use the same connection)|